Help with Depression

 The people at UC Santa Cruz say that suicide often comes from mental illness, most commonly depression.
 Suicide is known to be the 2nd leading cause of death in young people.
 And the depression that triggers suicide, at any age, is difficult to treat because having it often prevents a person from seeking treatment.
 What’s interesting is that the cause of depression is not singular.
 Known causes include psychological and social factors, as well as biological.

 Help with Depression – what can we do?

 So what is the solution?
+How can we get help with depression?
 How do we approach depression in a time when we have become so socially isolated, when we have been cloistered in our homes, staring at our walls, or computers, or T.V. for months at a time?

 One way we can help with depression is to avoid engaging in negative or apathetic thinking by keeping our minds engaged in a creative activity.
 Being forced into isolation can be a great opportunity to pick up an old creative interest and explore it further – or even start with a new medium you’ve been wanting to learn.
 So whatever it is: guitar, piano, drawing, sculpting, or dance – if it’s a creative activity it has the potential to boost your immune system and simply make you a happier, healthier person.

 Science is still debating the causes of a viral infection.
 But science generally agrees that doing creative tasks like writing increases the CD4+ lymphocyte in your system which leads to improved immunity of the body to fight against bacteria and viruses.